grame-cncm/faust/architecture/juce/README.md

 ---
 - `-help or -h` : shows the different options

-As usual with faust2xx tools, other Faust compiler specific options can be given to **faust2juce**, like `-cn name` to give a name to the generated DSP class, or `-vec -lv 1` to compile in vector mode.etc.
+As usual with faust2xx tools, other Faust compiler specific options can be given to **faust2juce**, like `-vec -lv 1` to compile in vector mode.etc.